onfido/onfido-android-sdk/README.md

 ## Licensing

-Due to API-design constraints, and to avoid possible conflicts during the integration, we bundle some of our 3rd party dependencies as repackaged versions of the original libraries.
+Due to API design constraints, and to avoid possible conflicts during the integration, we bundle some of our 3rd party dependencies as repackaged versions of the original libraries.
 For those, we include the licensing information inside our `.aar`, namely on the `res/raw/onfido_licenses.json`.
 This file contains a summary of our bundled dependencies and all the licensing information required, including links to the relevant license texts contained in the same folder.
 Integrators of our library are then responsible for keeping this information along with their integrations.